Se Habla Español301-560-2685

 Dealing with online accounts in Maryland divorce

-Posted on February 14, 2022 in Uncategorized
+Posted on February 14, 2022 in Divorce

 No one ever expects to get divorced, but it happens all the time.
 In fact, statistics show that more than 50% of all marriages end in divorce.
 If you are going through a divorce in Maryland and have online accounts that are shared with your spouse, it is important to take steps to protect yourself and your assets.
 Here’s what you should know.